hanvon-linux

 Story

-During the pandemic, I had gotten the idea to draw something.
+I was stuck inside during the pandemic and got the idea to draw something.
 I had an old pen tablet laying around that I haven’t been using.

-When I first got the tablet, it came with a disc which installs the driver.
-I didn’t have Windows installed anymore, so I passed the tablet onto my friend to see if he could figure something out.
-He then said the driver doesn’t work on Windows 8 either.
+When I first got the tablet, it came with a disc for installing the driver on Windows 7 or earlier.
+I had stopped using Windows after 7, so I passed the tablet to my friend to see if he could figure something out.
+However, the driver didn’t work on Windows 8 either.

-When I mentioned writing a driver for my old tablet, the same friend looked at me and said,
+When I got the idea to write a driver for my old tablet, the same friend looked at me and said,

 “Just buy a new tablet.”

-The device sends 10 bytes.
 Considering the limited things a pen tablet does (basically a mouse), which bytes did what were obvious.
-I also had the original linux kernel module to base the userspace driver from.
-(I tried compiling and using the kernel module; for unknown reasons, it doesn’t work either.)
+I also had the original Linux kernel module to base the userspace driver from.
+(Although the original kernel module compiles, it does not work.)

-After a while of getting used to libusb, the driver worked on my laptop which had Devuan installed at the time.
+After a while of getting used to libusb and libevdev, the driver worked on my laptop which had Devuan installed.

 Graphicpal 0504, my old pen tablet